How to get out of debt – 10 ways to pay off your debts faster

 8. Find ways to make more or save more

 If you can’t come up with ways to make more or save more money you’re just not trying hard enough.
-Here’s a few ideas that will help to make your bank balance look a little rosier (but remember to use that extra cash to pay your bills and reduce your debt):
+Here’s a few ideas that will help to make your bank balance look a little rosier (but remember to use that extra cash to pay your bills and reduce your debt).
+See more – 10 Ways to Make More Money and 10 Ways to Save More Money.

 9. Consolidate your debts